 <Classical> In January 1996, Kramnik became the world top rated player.
 Although he had the same FIDE rating as Kasparov (2775), Kramnik became number one by having played more games during the rating period in question.
 Kramnik became the youngest ever to reach world number-one, breaking Kasparov's record; this record would stand for 14 years until being broken by Magnus Carlsen in January 2010.
 He is the second of only six chess players to have reached a rating of 2800 (the first being Kasparov, followed by Anand, Topalov, Carlsen and Aronian).
 Ironically, during his reign as world champion, Kramnik never regained the world number-one ranking, doing so only in January 2008 after he had lost the title to Viswanathan Anand.
 As in 1996, Kramnik had the same FIDE rating as Anand (2799) but became number-one due to more games played within the rating period.
 Kramnik's 12 years between world-number one rankings is the longest since the inception of the FIDE ranking system in 1971.

-Currently (November 2013), he has a rating of 2793 and remains Russia's #1 player although he slips a place to world #3 behind Carlsen and Aronian.
+Currently (March 2014), he has a rating of 2787 and remains Russia's #1 player and is world #3 behind Carlsen and Aronian.

 In 1995, Kramnik served as a second for Kasparov during the latter’s successful defence of his Classical World Chess Championship against Anand, and in an ironic counter point in 2010 he served as a second for Anand during the World Champion’s successful defence against Topalov.